anpaz/aleph/README.md

 Aleph aims to be a true high-level quantum programming language that leverages quantum specific properties and algorithms -like superposition, quantum parallelism, entanglement, amplitude amplification and amplitude estimation- to achieve scale and speed-up.
 These are implicitly leveraged by the language, though, as such users don't have to deal with quantum mechanics concepts like probabilities, complex numbers or matrices.

-## Universes, Outcomes, Kets
+## Universes, outcomes, kets

-In Aleph, all possible outcomes of a single quantum computation are represented as a table, a.k.a quantum universe.
+In Aleph all possible outcomes of a single quantum computation are represented as a table, a.k.a quantum universe.

-Each column represents a single register.
+Each column represents a register.
 A register can hold values of two datatypes: `int` and `bool`.
 Each row in the universe stands for a single distinct outcome.

 > *Note: on a quantum device, each column maps to a single quantum register in super position.*